greg-raven/Department-21/_drafts/funnies.md

 u = sprinkles
 v = kisser
 w = squirt
-x =humperdinck
+x = humperdinck
 y = brains
 z = juice

 ------

-01. Your coworker has 8 body piercings and none are visible.
+1. Your coworker has 8 body piercings and none is visible.

-02. You make over $250,000 and still can’t afford a house.
+2. You make over $250,000 and still can’t afford a house.

-03. You take a bus and are shocked at 2 people carrying on a conversation in English.
+3. You take a bus and are shocked at 2 people carrying on a conversation in English.

-04. Your child’s 3rd grade teacher has purple hair, a nose ring, and is named Breeze.
+4. Your child’s 3rd grade teacher has purple hair, a nose ring, and is named Breeze.

-05. You can’t remember… is pot illegal?
+5. You can’t remember … is pot illegal?

-06. You’ve been to more than one baby shower that has two mothers and a sperm donor.
+6. You’ve been to more than one baby shower that has two mothers and a sperm donor.

-07. You have a very strong opinion about where your coffee beans are grown and can taste the difference between Sumatra and
+7. You have a very strong opinion about where your coffee beans are grown and can taste the difference between Sumatra and Ethiopian.

-Ethiopian.
-08. You also know which Brentwood restaurant serves the freshest arugula.
+8. You also know which Brentwood restaurant serves the freshest arugula.

-09. A really great parking space can move you to tears.
+9. A really great parking space can move you to tears.

 10. A low speed pursuit will interrupt ANY TV broadcast.

 11. Gas cost 75 cents per gallon more than anywhere else in the U.S.

 12. A man gets on the bus in full leather regalia and crotchless chaps.
 You don’t even notice.

 13. A woman gets on the bus with live poultry.
 You don’t even notice.

-14. Unlike back home, the guy at 8:30 a.m. at Starbucks wearing the baseball cap and sunglasses who looks like George
-Clooney IS George Clooney.
+14. Unlike back home, the guy at 8:30 a.m. at Starbucks wearing the baseball cap and sunglasses who looks like George Clooney *is* George Clooney.

 15. Your car insurance costs as much as your house payment.

-16. The gym is packed at 3 PM… on a workday.
+16. The gym is packed at 3 p.m. … on a workday.

 17. Your hairdresser is straight, your plumber is gay, the woman who delivers your mail is into S&amp;M, and your Mary Kay rep is a guy in drag.

 18. It’s sprinkling and there’s a report on every news station about “STORM WATCH 2000.”

-19. You have to leave the big company meeting early because Billy Blanks himself is teaching the 4:00 PM Tae Bo class.
+19. You have to leave the big company meeting early because Billy Blanks himself is teaching the 4:00 p.m.
+Tae Bo class.

 20. Your paperboy has a two-picture deal.

 21. The three-hour traffic jam you just sat through wasn’t caused by a horrific nine-car Freeway pileup, but by everyone slowing to rubberneck at a lost shoe lying on the shoulder.

 22. The weatherman talks about the weather in other parts of the country, as if we really care.

 23. You pass an elementary school playground and the children are all busy with their cell phones or pagers.

 24. It’s sprinkling outside, so you leave for work an hour or two early to avoid all the weather-related accidents.

-25. You and your DOG have therapists.
+25. You and your dog have therapists.

 ------

-At a recent computer expo (COMDEX), Bill Gates reportedly compared the computer industry with the auto industry and stated “If GM had kept up with the technology like the computer industry has, we would all be driving twenty-five dollar cars that got 1000 miles to the gallon.”
+At a recent computer expo (COMDEX), Bill Gates reportedly compared the computer industry with the auto industry and stated “If GM had kept up with the technology like the computer industry has, we would all be driving twenty-five dollar cars that got 1,000 miles to the gallon.”

 In a response to Mr. Gates’ comments, General Motors issued the following press release (by Mr. Welch himself, the GM CEO) “If GM had developed technology like Microsoft, we would all be driving cars with the following characteristics: